 output, -t Save the shell script output to this file.
 If not provided, the output is written to standard output. -u,update Assume that the REST entities already exist.
-By default, output as- sumes stanzas are being created. -D,delete Remove existing REST entities.
+By default, output assumes stanzas are being created. -D,delete Remove existing REST entities.
 This is a destructive operation.
 In this mode, stanza attributes are unnecessary and ignored.
-NOTE: This works for 'local' entities only; the default folder cannot be up- dated. url URL of Splunkd.
-Default: "https://localhost:8089" app Set the namespace (app name) for the endpoint user Deprecated.
-Use -owner instead. owner Set the object owner.
-Typically, the default of 'nobody' is ideal if you want to share the configurations at the app-level. conf Explicitly set the configuration file type.
-By default, this is derived from CONF, but sometimes it's helpful to set this explicitly.
-Can be any valid Splunk conf file type.
-Examples include: 'app', 'props', 'tags', 'savedsearches', etc. extra-args Extra arguments to pass to all CURL commands.
-Quote arguments on the command line to prevent confusion between arguments to ksconf vs curl.
+NOTE: This works for 'local' entities only; the default folder cannot be updated. url URL of Splunkd.
+Default: "https://localhost:8089" app Set the namespace (app name) for the endpoint want to share the configurations at the app-level.